VauntDev/docs/docs/introduction/installation.md

 :::

-We are commited to only leveraging the permissions we need in order for Vaunt to work.
-We will be continously evaluating the permissions requested to ensure we are using the least amount of permissions required.
+We are committed to only leveraging the permissions we need in order for Vaunt to work.
+We will be continuously evaluating the permissions requested to ensure we are using the least amount of permissions required.

 ## Uninstall

 :::danger

 Vaunt can be uninstalled at any time by visting your app installation settings.

 On GitHub, This can be found under `Settings->Installations` for users and `Settings->GitHub Apps` for organizations.